AdobeDocs/analytics-platform.en/help/use-cases/data-views/bi-extension-usecases.md

    * sqlalchemy: pip `install sqlalchemy`.

 1. Start Jupyter Notebook from your virtual environment: `jupyter notebook`.
-1. Create a new notebook, or download the attached notebook.
+1. Create a new notebook, or download [this sample notebook](assets/BI-Extension.ipynb.zip).
 1. In your first cell, enter and execute:

    ```